Shaping the future of learning: a year of innovation at Kineo

 Get WISE with learning design

 A few months ago we debuted our philosophy for modern learning design, based on the belief that digital learning needed to WISE up.
 We're in the business of creating great learning content and design, and want our clients to do the same.
 We've always been big on providing capability training to our clients' staff and this year we put the finishing touches on The Art of Design, a course on the fundamentals of learning design taught by none other than one of Kineo's founders, Mark Harrison.
-If you're interested in knowing more or getting a trial, follow this link.
+If you're interested in knowing more or getting a trial, read more about The Art of Design.

 Where's my badge?